 Goals to Become an Officer

-At some point in my career between the magical days as a lieutenant and now, as a captain, I realized that some people treated me differently.
-The poor treatment is subtle; just last week I was sitting in a meeting and one of the deputy chiefs went around the table acknowledging everyone but me.
+At some point in my career, between the magical days as a lieutenant and now, I realized that some people treated me differently as a captain.
+The poor treatment is subtle; just last week, I was sitting in a meeting, and one of the deputy chiefs went around the table, acknowledging everyone but me.
 Being treated like I am invisible happens frequently.
 Is this treatment illegal?
 No. Questionable?
 Probably.
 Can I prove this Chief did it on purpose?
 Nope.
 Can I show it is because I am a woman?
 No.

 That’s right, the new guys!!
 The guys who are junior and have always known women and minorities on the job.
 Please be clear.
 I don’t believe that all white guys feel this way.
-I am confident that it is a small minority of dudes (bullies) that feel they are superior to everyone, not just women and minorities.
-However, the responsibility of changing this culture falls on our the shoulders of the men who support an inclusive and diverse workforce.
-Women and minorities are not the appropriate messengers (trust me we have tried).
+I am confident that a small minority of dudes (bullies) feel they are superior to everyone, not just women and minorities.
+However, the responsibility of changing this culture falls on the shoulders of the men who support an inclusive and diverse workforce.
+Women and minorities are not the appropriate messengers (trust me, we have tried).

 To all leaders in the fire service: Lead, don’t judge.
 Don’t accept or participate in treating each other poorly.
-Be nice, be safe, and hold out your hand to help lift your crews up.
+Be nice, be safe, and hold out your hand to help lift your crews.
 Stop taking anything less from yourself or the people you lead.

 Let’s use our differences to strengthen our profession, create a culture of acceptance, and get back to serving our communities.